DFE-Digital/dfe-job-descriptions/README.md

 Note: This is not a list of current vacancies

-## Need some help adding/creating your profession's job descriptions using GitHub?
+### Need some help?
+How to add or create your profession's job descriptions using GitHub Lewis Head of software development has put together some useful videos to support you through this process